JacobLoe/hpi_airflow/docs/source/index.rst

     * Docker 19.03.8 or 20.10.2
     * Python 3.8 or higher

-If you want to run docker as a nonroot-user you have to use 20.10.2 and then refer to the following link :ref:`rootless_docker`
+If you want to run docker as a nonroot-user you have to use 20.10.2 and then refer to the following link :ref:`rootless_docker`.

 ADA installation and user guide
 ^^^^^^^^^^^^^^^^^^